 Today's our last day at the ocean ~

-It's been a lovely time to slow down, simply being together & enjoying all that the beach has offered....an awakening of all five senses.
-I'm thankful for a restful & wonderful seven days.
+It's been a lovely time to slow down, simply being together and enjoying all that the beach has offered....an awakening of all five senses.
+I'm thankful for a restful and wonderful seven days.

-Although this has been an incredible location & an absolutely beautiful week, free from the hustle & bustle of the D.C. area, I'm realizing that a place can't really give me the peace that I long for ---it's God alone who gives me true rest & peace.
+Although this has been an incredible location and an absolutely beautiful week, free from the hustle and bustle of the D.C. area, I'm realizing that a place can't really give me the peace that I long for ---it's God alone who gives me true rest and peace.

 ..I think back to vacations our family took when I was a little girl.
 Most summers, we camped at Assateague Island.
 With five little kids and loads of gear packed into the station wagon, our family would make the 4-hour trek to the seashore, set up our big blue tent and settle the seven family members into the cramped, sticky, make-shift quarters for an entire week.
 We always seemed to pick the sunniest, hottest week of August, but nevertheless had a great time.